ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ## Remedial actions using PowerShell

-Once DAG reports are generated, SharePoint admins can perform remedial actions as described [here](data-access-governance-reports.md#remedial-actions-from-data-access-governance-reports).
+Once Data access governance reports are generated, SharePoint admins can perform remedial actions as described [here](data-access-governance-reports.md#remedial-actions-from-data-access-governance-reports).
 The following section describes PowerShell commands to trigger and track 'site access review' as a remedial action.

 ### Initiate Site access review using PowerShell

-Use **Start-SPOSiteReview** command to initiate a site access review for a specific site, listed under a DAG report.
-The DAG report provides the context under which the review should be initiated.
+Use **Start-SPOSiteReview** command to initiate a site access review for a specific site, listed under a Data access governance report.
+The Data access governance report provides the context under which the review should be initiated.
 Retrieve the reportID, site ID from the CSV file and provide comments to give clarity to the site owner regarding the purpose of the review.

 ```powershell
 Start-SPOSiteReview -ReportID f2003a70-eca0-4db7-8d75-a5b7f2f8d1a0 -SiteID 599d5719-d15a-490e-a6fb-e6172641d64d -Comment "Check for org wide access"